a-Ahmmed/CA117/README.md

 # CA117

-Solutions for each weeks lab tasks \n
+Solutions for each weeks lab tasks

 Sample input files are included but aren't exhaustive